Brazil Rio Xingú photo article by Peter Petersen

 They are probably feeding on the juveniles of these shrimps Macrobrachium amazonicum.

-Even Corydoras benattii (C022) were abundant at night.
+Even Hoplisoma benattii formerly Corydoras benattii (C022) were abundant at night.
 Not particular active though.

 The Ancistrus sp.
 (L100) lose color at night.
 In the daytime they are completely black with small white spots.